 - Soak in a sound bath.
 Experience a 30-minute sonic healing session in the Integratron’s highly resonant, multi-wave sound chamber in nearby Landers.
 Relax on a mat while 9 quartz crystal singing bowls - each keyed to specific energy centres, or chakras, of your body - bathe you in healing sound

 Activities on site or nearby include:

 - Rock climbing

 Children (4-12 years)

-All except Cactus Wren have a double sofabed and can fit a baby cot.
-Desert Rambler is good for larger families, as it has an additional double bed and can therefore sleep up to 6 plus a baby.
+All except Cactus Wren can fit a baby cot.
+Mojave Wanderer and Sonoran Traveller both have a single bed.
+Desert Rambler is good for families, as it has an additional double bed and can therefore sleep up to 4 plus a baby.